lbriais/easy_app_helper/README.md

 * Config files everywhere accross the system, some of them belonging to the administrator some to the user running the application, some coming from the command line options and more...
+* Support command line options directly overriding some of the properties defined in config files.
-* Display a nice command-line help
+* Display a nice command-line options help
 * Logging stuff either to STDOUT, STDERR or to a specific log file.

 __If, like everyone, you have those basic needs, then this [gem][EAP] is definitely for you.__